-The total available contingency (approved contingency less approved contract changes) as of November 30, 2018 was \$64,948,506, which is above the minimum required contingency of \$25 million.
+The total available contingency (approved contingency less approved contract changes) as of June 2019 was \$46,321,334, which is above the minimum required contingency of \$25 million.
 Additional unallocated contingency of \$1.4 million should be available as a result of the final close out price for the Tunnel Contract.
-SFMTA's latest trend summary report estimates a maximum potential additional cost increase from claims, denied change order requests, and pending changes of more than \$102 million, which is substantially higher than estimated in October.
+The latest available trend summary report estimated a maximum potential additional cost increase from claims, denied change order requests, and pending changes of more than \$75 million, which is substantially higher than estimated in prior reporting cycles.
 The available contingency is insufficient to cover the current estimate of maximum cost exposure from claims.
 SFMTA does not include claims in its forecast of Estimate at Completion.
-Updated claims and change order information was not available at the time of this report.